 The Asscher cut diamond has 72 facets, which are larger and wider-set—three rows on top and three on the bottom.
 The elegant step cut draws your eye into the center of the stone, both captivating and mesmerizing anyone who catches its gaze with its flashes.

 The Asscher is often labeled as a cut-cornered square step cut, a square emerald cut or an octagonal cut by the GIA when grading diamonds of this shape.

 Why should I choose an Asscher cut diamond?

 The Asscher creates an incredible optical illusion known as the “Hall of Mirrors”, also seen in emerald cut diamonds.

-Because this shape is so similar to a natural diamond crystal, the Asscher also has minimal waste during the cutting process, which means Asscher diamonds are excellent value for money.
+Because this shape is so similar to a natural diamond crystal, the Asscher also has minimal waste during the cutting process, which means Asscher diamond engagement rings are excellent value for money.

 You’ll frequently see Asscher diamonds set in vintage jewelry with details featuring geometric shapes or filigree work.
 Give a nod to the past by using an Asscher in an antique setting or juxtapose its old-world quality with a more contemporary design.

 Due to its open, step-like facets, it’s best to optimize on clarity when choosing an Asscher.
 A clarity grade of VS2 (very-slightly included) and above will ensure a completely eye clean appearance.